 Dallas currently owns and operates as CEO an Austin-based enterprise consulting firm that specializes in private company lifecycle management, up to and including taking companies public, and in helping consult publicly traded companies ranging in market cap from $100 million to $500 million.
 He has a specialization in deal flow management and is often the referring and closing source of Joint Ventures and broader M&A. Dallas often works directly with management teams and Boards of microcap and stressed equity companies in which he or members of his professional network are heavily invested.
 This includes helping with overall strategy, helping with capital structure management, helping facilitate liquidity, helping facilitate Joint Ventures and broader M&A, and helping restructure the business segments if necessary.
 Recently Dallas has been interviewed by The Pittsburgh Business Times, The Banker, Columbus Business First, Houston Business Journal, The Deal, Energy Intelligence, and his tweets have been used by CNBC to highlight hot button issues regarding Carl Icahn, Bill Ackman, Nelson Peltz’s takeover attempts at DuPont, etc. Dallas has also been quoted and sourced to by StreetSweeper.org, Marcellus.com, MarcellusDrilling.com, Bakken.com, OilOnline.com, and other physical and online publications.
 "One place of great inefficiency is in the stressed equity markets – or the markets in which a company appears as bankruptcy or a breakup is inevitable.
 As equities become stressed they often sell down to absurd levels of value that present, should there be value to be unlocked, opportunities for “venture level” returns.
 These often range in the 3X-10X range.
 With my unique ability to actually improve business outcomes by working directly with a company and management/Board I’m in a position, should I view the underlying business as salvageable, to directly improve the long-term viability of the company.
 I am NOT simply an investor in these names but an acting consultant.
-This allows me to “overlay my network” and to move the company away from a stressed or defaulting outcome and into an outcome probability that allows the equity price to move substantially higher.
-Identifying these opportunities has generated shareholders and investors thousands of percentage points in aggregate and is something I’m often recognized by paying subscribers for."
+This allows me to “overlay my network” and to move the company away from a stressed or defaulting outcome and into an outcome probability that allows the equity price to move substantially higher."

-With nearly 10 years of investment experience on both buy- and sell-side, I provide equity research coverage on U.S., European, LatAm and CEEMEA banks/financials, including fundamental analysis complete with a valuation, commentary on price-sensitive events and actionable trading ideas.
+With nearly 10 years of investment experience on both buy- and sell-side, I provide research coverage on U.S., European, LatAm and CEEMEA banks/financials, including fundamental analysis, DCF/multiples valuation, commentaries on price-sensitive events and actionable trading ideas.
 If you are interested in the topic, click the "Follow" button beside my name on the top of the page.

 Seeking Alpha's transcripts team is responsible for the development of all of our transcript-related projects.
 We currently publish thousands of quarterly earnings calls per quarter on our site and are continuing to grow and expand our coverage.